Buddhism in Cambodia: Buddhist Middle Ages

 The Jinakalamali gives an account of the cultural connections between Cambodia and Sri Lanka in the fifteenth century.
-It states that 1967 years after the Mahaparinibbana of the Buddha, eight monks headed by Mahananasiddhi from Cambodia with 25 monks from Nabbispura in Thailand came to Sri Lanka to receive the umpasampada ordination at the hands of the Sinhalese Mahatheras.
+It states that 1967 years after the Mahaparinibbana of the Buddha, eight monks headed by Mahananasiddhi from Cambodia with 25 monks from Nabbispura in Thailand came to Sri Lanka to receive the upasampada ordination at the hands of the Sinhalese Mahatheras.

 As Angkor collapsed under the advancing jungles, the center of power of the Theravada Cambodia moved south toward present day Phnom Penh.
 Phnom Penh was originally a small riverside market center where the Mekong River and the Tonle Sap River converge.

 Phnom Penh was founded when Lady Penh found a "four-faced Buddha" floating down the river on a Koki tree during the flooding season.
 She retrieved the Buddha image and had the Wat Phnom constructed to house the image.
 The four-faced Buddha [Buddha facing the four directions] is important in Khmer Buddhist iconography, signifying the establishment of the kingdom of the Buddha of the Future, Maitreya, who is often identified with the Buddha-king of Cambodia.
 The type of Buddhism practiced in medieval Cambodia has been widely studied by professor François Bizot and his colleagues at the École française d'Extrême-Orient.
 They have identified tantric and esoteric elements in this tradition and thus call it "Tantric Theravada".

 After 1431 when the Cambodian kings permanently abandoned Angkor due to a Siamese invasion, the royal court was located on Udon Mountain, a few miles north of Phnom Penh.
 Siamese incursions from the west and Vietnamese invasions from the east weakened the Khmer Empire.
 The Vietnamese invaders attempted to suppress Theravada Buddhism and force the Khmer people to practice Mahayana Buddhism.
 The Siamese, on the other hand, would periodically invade Cambodia and attempt to drive out the "unbelievers" in an attempt to protect the Theravada religion.
 This power-struggle between the two ascendant powers continued until the arrival of the Europeans in the 16th century.